Indiana Emergency Vehicle Light State Statutes

 A security vehicle can mean anything from a mall security vehicle to a college campus security vehicle, to a plant security vehicle.
 Regardless, the state of Indiana has light warning laws for security vehicles since they fall under the category of utility/emergency vehicles.
 In order to comply with the laws, however, each vehicle must be registered with the Department of Motor Vehicles to ensure that they are maintaining the law for the state.
 Once registered, the security vehicles can add an amber light to the top of the car.
 The light must be visible for so many feels, and it must be a flashing light in order to be considered a warning light.

-When it comes to emergency vehicles, the state of Indiana puts certain regulations on the things that the vehicles can have like lights, sirens, and equipment.
+When it comes to emergency vehicles, the state of Indiana puts certain regulations on the things that the vehicles can have like lights, a police siren, and equipment.
 In order to comply with the state laws, it is always important to do the ample research needed to ensure that any and all vehicles are registered as an emergency/utility vehicle and that the laws for these vehicles are maintained.

 Each vehicle type has its own light laws, though the restrictions are much easier to understand in this state.
 For example, only a police car, fire truck, ambulance, and volunteer fire vehicle have various light requirements.
 Utility vehicles, including construction and pilot vehicles, must have a specific color light that is different from the red, white, and blue laws of the other emergency vehicles.